cpepper96/terraform-digitalocean-doks/README.md

 To deploy this module you'll need to install [Terraform](https://docs.digitalocean.com/products/kubernetes/), have a Digital Ocean account with a [personal access token](https://docs.digitalocean.com/reference/api/create-personal-access-token/), and install [doctl](https://docs.digitalocean.com/reference/doctl/how-to/install/).

-You'll then need to create a terraform.tfvars files where you can declare your input variables.
+For learning purposes I'd recommend forking this repo and then cloning your forked repo locally.
+Within the same directory as your freshly cloned repo, create a terraform.tfvars files where you can declare your input variables.

 Example terraform.tfvars file:
 ```